Pre-Health FAQ and Myths

 "Admission committee members know that medical students can develop the essential skills of acquiring, synthesizing, applying and communicating information through a wide variety of academic disciplines.
 Students who select a major area of study solely or primarily because of the perception that it will enhance the chance of acceptance to a school of medicine are not making a decision in their best interest."

 Despite statements like the above, many students believe that medical schools prefer certain major areas.
 AAMC’s national data, however, refute this.
-In 2018, 40% of biological sciences majors, 46% of physical sciences majors, 48% of mathematics and statistics majors, 47.2% of humanities majors, and 46% of social sciences majors that applied were accepted to medical school.
+In 2019, 41% of biological sciences majors, 48% of physical sciences majors, 47% of mathematics and statistics majors, 46% of humanities majors, 40% of social sciences majors, and 37% of specialized health sciences majors that applied were accepted to medical school.
 The differences among percentages of acceptance by major are not significant, and major choice cannot be used to predict acceptance to medical school.
-Of the 52,777 applicants to medical schools in 2018 (for 2019 matriculation), 55.8% were biological sciences majors, 9.7% were social sciences majors, 9.1% were physical sciences majors, 3.2% were humanities majors, and 0.6% were mathematics and statistics majors (the remaining 21.6% was made up of specialized health sciences majors and "other" majors, as defined by the AAMC).
+Of the 53,371 applicants to medical schools in 2019 (for 2020 matriculation), 57.5% were biological sciences majors, 9.3% were social sciences majors, 9.3% were physical sciences majors, 3.1% were humanities majors, and 0.6% were mathematics and statistics majors (the remaining 20.2% was made up of specialized health sciences majors and "other" majors, as defined by the AAMC).

 How does my major choice affect my course choices?